 Solder Bridges becoming a major challenge during PCB assembly

 The next generation Mantra is to provide uniqueness in the electronic solution raising the level of innovation in this modern world of electronics.
 The main innovation grounding the electronic manufacturing mechanism is the printed circuit boards.
-With this, it is important for the electronics manufacturer and OEM’s to update on the major challenges in PCB design and assembly.
+With this, it is important for the electronics manufacturer and OEM’s to update on the major challenges in pcb layout and assembly.
 Solder Bridges during PCB assembly are becoming a tough challenge for both the PCB manufacturers and the customers.
-This article is a brief guide for all the Original Equipment Manufacturer (OEM’s) to know the importance of solder mask during PCB assembly and PCB design to prevent solder bridges.
+This article is a brief guide for all the Original Equipment Manufacturer (OEM’s) to know the importance of solder mask during PCB assembly and pcb layout to prevent solder bridges.
 It also takes you to the root cause and preventive measures to avoid solder bridges during PCB assembly and avoid damage to the components and circuit board resulting into a PCB rework.

 To get insights into the things to be taken care of at the time of PCB assembly, all the electronic manufacturers should first understand the common major problems to be considered.
 Among all, solder bridges are the main blunder to be taken into consideration.
 With this, it is significant to understand the solder bridges at the prima facie.

 A solder bridge is an unwanted and unintended electric connection occurring between the conductors due to a small blob of solder.
 They are also known as “shorts” in PCB terminology.
 Detecting solder bridges are a difficult when there is involvement of fine pitch components.
 If it is kept unresolved, it can lend up causing a damage to the other components and the circuit board as well.
 The solder mask (ie) a thin layer of polymer applied to the copper traces on the printed circuit board to protect it from oxidation and avoid solder bridges forming between the solder pads.
 This solder mask is necessary for the mass production of the PCB but it is of less use in case of hand soldered PCB assemblies.
 For the circuit boards to be soldered automatically, Solder bath and Reflow techniques are high in trend.
 To avoid the solder bridges during the PCB assembly, it is first needed to decide a proper type solder mask to be used during the PCB assembly.
-This becomes a sensitive point of consideration while deriving a proper PCB design and type of PCB for your project.
+This becomes a sensitive point of consideration while deriving a proper pcb layout and type of PCB for your project.

 The electronics manufacturer should investigate thoroughly the merits and demerits of each type of solder mask and then decide whether to opt for Epoxy Liquid, Liquid Photoimageable Solder Mask (LPSM) or a Dry Film Photoimageable Solder Mask (DFSM).
 They can even take help of PCB manufactures to get a consultation and to go for a perfect type of PCB assembly with well defined techniques and flow of PCB production.
 For all the electronics manufacturers, though the prevention of the solder bridges can cause additional investment of time and money, but it can help you to derive a significant long term payback.